OT201 Old Testament Foundations

 Assessments will be advised first week of class.

 You need to choose one of the following two texts as your major textbook for the subject.
-There will be some instances where you will need to have access to the other of the two, either by sharing with another student, or reading in the library.
+There will be some instances where you will need to have access to both books, either by sharing with another student, or reading in the library.